• Home

 Shenandoah National Park

 Shenandoah National Park lies just 75 miles from Washington DC.
-It is an easy day’s trip for city folks who want to tramp through forests, explore cascading waterfalls and jump over trickling streams.
+It is an easy day’s trip for city folks who want to tramp through forests, go on long hikes in the park, explore cascading waterfalls and jump over trickling streams.
 There are over 200,000 acres of protected land.
 You can expect to see black bears, white-tailed deer, bats and even a bobcat!
 Stony Man and Hawksbill peaks exceed 4,000 feet.

 To the north, the closest entrance is Front Royal.
 It is highly recommended to start your tour at the Dickey Ridge Visitor Center.
 I highly recommending purchasing Shenandoah National Park: 50 Must-Do Hikes for Everyone by Johnny Molloy.